• Virginia Department of Education

 Benchmark/Evaluation:

-STEP/PLC meeting agendas and notes, attendance rosters, lesson plan alignment, observation forms, and collegial visit feedback along with student assessment data will be used to determine the effectiveness of these reform strategies.
+PLC meeting agendas and notes, attendance rosters, lesson plan alignment, observation forms, and collegial visit feedback along with student assessment data will be used to determine the effectiveness of these reform strategies.

 Component 4 §1114(b)(7)(iii):